The Haskell Tool Stack¶

 In addition to the methods described below, Stack can also be installed using the separate GHCup installer for Haskell-related tools.
 GHCup provides Stack for some combinations of machine architecture and operating system not provided elsewhere.
 By default, the script to install GHCup (which can be run more than once) also configures Stack so that if Stack needs a version of GHC, GHCup takes over obtaining and installing that version.

-For most Unix-like operating systems, the easiest way to install Stack directly is to command:
+For most Linux distributions, the easiest way to install Stack directly (rather than use GHCup) is to command:

 The script at get.haskellstack.org will